Canon RF 35mm F1.4 L VCM Lens Review

 The red ring and the "L" in the moniker indicate this lens's inclusion in the exclusive Canon L-Series, the company's best-available, professional-grade lens models.
 These lenses are strongly constructed and ready for the rigors of daily professional use.

-Utilizing engineering plastic construction, Canon's small and mid-sized L lenses feature a slightly textured exterior barrel that looks and feels nice.
+Canon's small and mid-sized L lenses utilize engineering plastic construction.
+Their exterior barrels are slightly textured, which looks and feels nice.
 The straight exterior diameter of this design is comfortable to use.
-The manual focus ring has a ribbed surface with the control ring being strongly knurled for a tactile difference.

 The control ring is configurable for fast access to camera settings, including aperture, ISO, and exposure compensation.
-Note that the control ring is clicked by default, and its clicks are usually audible in camera-based audio recordings.
+Note that the control ring is clicked by default, and its clicks are going to be audible in camera-based audio recordings.
 Canon offers a click stop removal service (at a cost).

 Canon's AF/MF switches are flush mounted with just enough raised surface area to be easily used, even with gloves.
-Expect this 2-position switch to snap crisply into position.
+This 2-position switch snaps crisply into position.

 Canon RF 35mm F1.4 L VCM Lens Mount